vishalkumarjha007/online-examination/myexamproject/README.md

-Saurav's Test Center
+Vishal's Test Center
-Saurav's Test Center is a Django-based web application for conducting online tests with a user-friendly interface.
+Vishal's Test Center is a Django-based web application for conducting online tests with a user-friendly interface.
 It supports user authentication, test-taking with a timer and question tracker, and optional feedback collection.
 The application features a sleek, dark-themed UI built with Tailwind CSS.
 Features

 User Authentication: